ibm-cloud-docs/watson-assistant/search-milvus-add.md

 ### Ingesting data into the Milvus vector database through watsonx.ai
 {: #ingest-data-milvus}

-After you collect information from {{site.data.keyword.lakehouse_short}}, you must ingest data into the Milvus database to use in {{site.data.keyword.conversationshort}}.
+After you collect information from {{site.data.keyword.lakehouse_short}}, you must ingest data into the Milvus database to use in your assistant.

 In the Milvus window of your assistant, click **Next** to go to **Select data source** and provide the following details:
    -  In **Database**, select your preferred database.